-Assets valued at £70.7m (£73.3m in 2021/22) are held for use in operating leases, for which rent of £8.0m was received in 2022/23 (£7.9m in 2021/22).
+Assets valued at \pounds 70.7m (\pounds 73.3m in 2021/22) are held for use in operating leases, for which rent of \pounds 8.0m was received in 2022/23 (\pounds 7.9m in 2021/22).
 These assets are mostly investment properties which are not subject to depreciation.
-The rental figure is inclusive of a significant level of backdated rents raised following the conclusion of lease renewals which have not been recognised in prior year's accounts (£0.5m).
+The rental figure is inclusive of a significant level of backdated rents raised following the conclusion of lease renewals which have not been recognised in prior year's accounts (\pounds 0.5m).

-Note 43 - Pension Schemes Accounted for as Defined Contribution Schemes those benefits) and to disclose them at the same time the employees earn their future entitlement.
+Note 43 - Pension Schemes Accounted for as Defined Contribution Schemes

 As part of the terms and conditions of employment of its officers, the Council makes contributions towards post-employment benefits.
-Although these benefits will not actually be payable until employees retire, the Council has a commitment to make the payments (for
+Although these benefits will not actually be payable until employees retire, the Council has a commitment to make the payments (for those benefits) and to disclose them at the same time the employees earn their future entitlement.